Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Evaluation

 \section{Evaluation}

-To validate our approach, we use a cooking scenario, which will be performed via simulation in CoppeliaSim~\cite{coppeliaSim}.
-For this work, we selected the \textit{Bloody Mary cocktail} recipe from the FOON dataset.
-Although the knowledge in this graph is fixed, the manipulation plan obtained from macro- and micro-level planning can change based on the state of the environment (viz., object locations and configurations).
-Therefore, we show how this source of knowledge can be applied to randomly generated configurations of the scene while flexibly and appropriately reusing action contexts.
-A visualization of the original recipe graph and demonstration videos are provided as supplementary materials.\footnote{Link to Supplementary Materials -- \url{https://bit.ly/3FaQeUS}}
+To validate our approach, we perform cooking tasks via simulation in CoppeliaSim~\cite{coppeliaSim}.
+For this work, we created a universal FOON made of three subgraphs from the FOON dataset, from which we will perform hierarchical planning to prepare a \textit{Bloody Mary cocktail} and a \textit{Greek salad}.
+The aim of macro-level planning is to extract a FOON-based plan for each goal (equivalent to a \textit{task tree}), while that of micro-level planning is to find a task-level plan of robot-executable skills tailored to the state of the environment (viz. object locations and configurations).
+We thus show how this can be applied to randomly generated configurations of the scene while reliably and flexibly using action contexts and motion primitives.

-We evaluate our approach with a series of experiments to show that: 1) low-level task plans tied to motion primitives can be demonstrated and appropriately reused in novel scenarios, 2) a hierarchical task planning framework using FOON allows us to flexibly obtain plans for low-level situations that may not fully match that of the schema proposed by a FOON, and 3) task planning using FOON functional units as a basis for sub-problems allows us to significantly improve computation time over conventional planning.
-To address 1) and 2), we will measure the average success rate of manipulation plan execution for scenarios with randomized configurations and/or ingredient subsets, while to address 3), we measure computation time as the overall time taken by the Fast-Downward~\cite{helmert2006fast} planner to find a solution.
+We evaluate our approach with a series of experiments to show that: 1) action contexts can be reused in novel scenarios, 2) FOON-based planning flexibly acquires plans for low-level situations that may not fully match that of the schema proposed by a FOON, and 3) FOON-based planning significantly improves computation time over classical and HTN planning.
+To address 1) and 2), we measure the average success rate of plan execution for randomized scenes and ingredient subsets, while to address 3), we measure computation time as the overall time taken by the planners to find a solution.
+An illustration of the universal FOON and demonstration videos for Sec.~\ref{sec:exp-qual} and {\ref{sec:exp-transfer} are provided as supplementary materials.\footnote{Supplementary Materials -- \url{https://davidpaulius.github.io/foon-lhpe}}